Deployment

 .rpm package

-Use the following steps to set up and configure ShinyProxy on Red Hat based systems (eg. Red Hat Enterprise Linux, Alma Linux, Rocky Linux, CentOS Stream etc):
+Use the following steps to set up and configure ShinyProxy on Red Hat based systems (e.g. Red Hat Enterprise Linux, Alma Linux, Rocky Linux, CentOS Stream etc):

 1. install Docker on CentOS